1Hyena/sockets/README.md

   program is multithreaded.
 It makes the necessary calls to `pthread_sigmask` to block all signals before executing tasks that must not be interrupted by signals.

+* **Memory-Respecting** —
+  The calling application may set a soft limit to the amount of memory the SOCKETS class can allocate.
+Such a limit can even be imposed on each session individually.
+If the specified limit is met or if the system runs out of physical memory, the library will pause and return an _OUT_OF_MEMORY_ error.
+  If more memory becomes available, it is able to continue where it left off.

 * **Header-Only** —
   Everything in this library is provided as a single self-contained header file